YohaLin/YohaLin/README.md

 🌟I'm engaged in learning new technology to be a front-end engineer in the future.<br>
 🌟It's glad to start a conversation with you.<br>

-## 🎉 My Goals of 2022
+## 🎉 My Goals of 2023
-🌟skilled in programming language in front-end,like HTML,CSS,JS...an so on.<br>
+🌟skilled in new technique in front-end,like React.js, Next.js, TypeScript...an so on.<br>
 🌟learning English by reading magzines every day.

 ## 🧠 Languages that I know and use